m0j0r1s1n/m0j0r1s1n.github.io/_posts/2023-11-24-Raspberry-Pi-Headless-Setup.md

 Clear winner the Hacktop took 50 secs and the m0j0Pi took 2 mins 10 secs.
 This makes me think can I clock the Pi (:

+This is a test as my auth has failed.